 Sometimes people ask me if I don't get tired of teaching the same thing year after year.
 No, I don't.
 It took me a while to figure out why, but it's really simple.
 Every year the Institute is a completely new challenge.
 The students arrive, knowing little or nothing of the language.
 Ten weeks later, they have read authors like Plato and Euripides, Cicero and Vergil, at a scholarly level which few students ever attain.
 Just as important, they have learned what you can accomplish when you give everything to a task.
 We know where the students will be at the end of those 50 days.
 Seeing them arrive there is the richest reward for our effort.

-Just as Gerry Quinn and I pre-taught everything before that first summer, the faculty will be meeting this spring, as we do every year, to pre-teach the material and prepare ourselves for Institute classes.
+Just as Gerry Quinn and I pre-taught everything before that first summer, the faculty will be meeting this spring to pre-teach the material and prepare ourselves for Institute classes.
 It still takes plenty of preparation, even if you've done it 36 times before.
-When summer arrives, we'll be ready to go.

 My main summer recreation is walking all over New York City.
 I need the exercise, both before and after a day at the LGI.
 My other extracurricular concern is tapirs.